yusukemorita/tinder-auto-swipe/README.md

 # tinder-auto-swipe

-Simple script that
+Simple docker image that
-- retrieves an auth token for facebook
+- retrieves an auth token from facebook
-- uses said token to login to Tinder
+- uses token to login to Tinder
-- keeps swiping right until there are no users left1
+- keeps swiping right until there are no users left

 # Usage

 ```
-sh main.sh [facebook username] [facebook password]
+docker build -t tinder_swiper .
+docker run -e "email=YOUR_FACEBOOK_EMAIL" -e "password=YOUR_FACEBOOK_PASSWORD" tinder_swiper
 ```